 Imagine how rewarding it can be to communicate with locals and feel like an Italian!

-You might love how Italian sounds, have a romantic affair with someone from Italy, or you’re simply passionate about learning foreign popular languages.
+You might love how Italian sounds, have a romantic affair with someone from Italy, or be passionate about learning popular foreign languages.

 In each case, learning Italian for passion gives you great motivation to take language lessons.

 Okay, you are aware of the reason why you want to learn.
 So, where and how can you start learning Italian?

 There is no general answer: each one learns differently.
 However, it usually takes trial and error.

 You will most likely try different methods before you find the one that works best.